jeffmcmahan/Function.check/README.md

 ```
 TypeError: newUser(name=String, email=String, age=Number, zipcode=Number)

    name was not of type Function.
-Boolean provided.
+Boolean provided: false

    email was not of type String.
-Function provided.
+Function provided: function find(query=String) ...

    zipcode was not provided.